stewartt/sils490-PaleoRecipeBookAPI/README.md

 *recipe-text*:
 When used with a span tag defines a block of text data that is about a recipe

-*all*:
+*control*:
-When used with a form tag signifies that this method will search all resources within the representation
+When used with a form tag signifies that this is a method to control the flow of data

 *one-recipe*:
 When used with ul tag signifies a single recipe